 Find other ways to stay connected and give them the space and grace to move forward when they are ready.

-After a year of limited connections, I now find myself more appreciative of the friendships I do have and treasure the time we are able to spend together.
+After a year of limited connections, I now find myself more appreciative of the friendships I do have.
+I treasure the time we are able to spend together.

-I pray that as we walk out into a new era, we would be willing to give friendships another chance to thrive, that our hearts would be softened to our neighbors around us, and that our doors would open as wide as our hearts.
+I pray that as we walk out into a new era, we would be willing to give friendships another chance to thrive.
+My hope is that our hearts would be softened to our neighbors around us.
+And that our doors would open as wide as our hearts.

 15 SIMPLE WAYS TO ADD JOY TO YOUR DAY IN LESS THAN AN HOUR